Dozens sheltering in chapel feared dead after huge landslide hits Philippines

 ITOGON, Philippines — Dozens of miners and their families sheltering in a chapel were feared dead on Monday after a powerful typhoon swept through the Philippines and triggered a huge landslide that buried much of the remote community.

 Typhoon Mangkhut, with sustained winds of around 124 mph and gusts of up to around 200 mph, barreled past the northern tip of the Philippines this weekend, killing at least 54 people.
-The storm then skirted south of Hong Kong and neighboring gambling hub of Macau before making landfall in China.
+The storm then skirted south of Hong Kong and neighboring gambling hub of Macau before making landfall in China, where four deaths were reported.

 As of Monday, local authorities told NBC News that they were searching for 56 people who were still missing.
 Officials earlier said that they were looking for up to 100 people — mostly local miners and their families.
 The official number of missing could go up as officials are relying on family members to report the names of those believed to be trapped under the debris.